 - Policy on Missed Work, Extensions, and Late Penalties

 - Additional Policies and Statements

 - Other Course Information

-This course will further develop spatial, material and creative explorations through metal casting media and associated processes through its applied use and vocabulary in the context of sculpture.
+The course objectives of 3FD, Concentrated Foundry are to further develop spatial thought processes through the technique of metal casting and the vocabulary of sculpture.
 Students will be taught the various steps and processes that encompass metal casting which include: model and mold making specific to foundry practice, wax casting and welding, investment, characteristics of metals, patinas and finishing.
 Emphasis is placed on expanding conceptual and practical knowledge through the acquired knowledge of foundry practice in conjunction with their personal artistic practices.

 By the end of the course students will:

-- Acquire an introductory knowledge and skill of foundry processes and techniques that include mould-making, wax casting, spruing/ gating, metal casting, finishing and application
+- Acquire an introductory knowledge and skill of foundry processes and techniques that include mould-making, wax casting, spruing, metal casting, finishing and application

 - Be informed of various foundry and metal casting processes such as ceramic shell, sand casting and investment